 Rebeca Treviño – Assemblage Artist

-Rebeca Treviño has spent the better part of her life, quietly, resourcefully, creating story book pages in a 3-D form from found objects purposely arranged out of context, where even the most familiar icons of pop culture are contrasted with contemporary ideology.
-As story teller, Treviño unsuspectingly lures the viewer into her work, first with an immediate response to the visual impact of color and composition, and then with a blindsided hook that makes it impossible to walk away.
-At times, Rebeca’s “unwritten stories” run as deep as the viewer dares to go, while others reveal with the simplicity of a nursery rhyme.
+With these found objects I creates stories in a 3-D format, purposely arranging them out of context, so that even the most familiar images of our culture are often contrasted with modern-day ideas.
+As a story teller, I like to lure the viewer into my work, first with an immediate response to the visual impact of color and composition, which inevitably causes the viewer to want to know more.
+Some of my “unwritten stories” run as deep as the viewer dares to go, while others will tell the story with the simplicity of a nursery rhyme.